fbwoolf/task-list/README.md

-# GIF-Searcher-Client
+# Task-List

-Use this React app to search for some GIFs!
+Use this React app to create a task list!

 ## Setup